Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

   * Removed previous restrictions from the placement of replication targets
   * Enabled compression for data transferred between clusters in a portal relationship
   * Made significant performance improvements for small-I/O workloads on the hub portal and for locally cached files on the spoke portal
-* Added Web UI notifications about SSD endurance levels and a corresponding REST API endpoint
+* Added Qumulo Core Web UI notifications about SSD endurance levels and a corresponding REST API endpoint
 * Resolved an issue that previously affected read leases in the hub portal root directory

 ## Qumulo Core 7.4.3